avardhineni/DevOps-Projects/7.K8S_Upgrade_&_Etcd_Backup/README.md

 0. Determine which version to upgrade to

-''' apt-cache madison kubeadm
+'''apt-cache madison kubeadm

 # Ugrading Kubeadm:

 NOTE: If a package is marked "hold", it is held back: The package cannot be installed, upgraded, or removed until the hold mark is removed.

-''' apt-mark unhold kubeadm && \
+'''apt-mark unhold kubeadm && \
-''' apt-get update && apt-get install -y kubeadm=1.21.0-00 && \
+'''apt-get update && apt-get install -y kubeadm=1.21.0-00 && \
-''' apt-mark hold kubeadm
+'''apt-mark hold kubeadm

 ''' kubeadm version